Debbi McCullough, Master Certified Coach

 What are the biggest challenges or opportunities in your field right now?

-The coaching industry is in an interesting and turbulent time right now.
-There's been more disruption than many of us anticipated through AI coaching, which has created challenges for traditional coaching practices.
+The coaching industry is in an interesting and turbulent time with more disruption than many of us anticipated through AI coaching, which has created challenges for traditional coaching practices.
 Additionally, when clients have sponsored coaching from their corporation, that source of sponsorship has gone down compared to before, with layoffs and rehires affecting the funding.
-My clients work in tech, finance, and manufacturing, and I've had to navigate a significant downturn - I was down 90% in my business up until about three weeks ago.
+My clients work in tech, finance, and manufacturing, and I've had to navigate a significant downturn - I was down 90% in my business up until about one month ago.
 But I've now turned things around and I'm on the upswing, having won 30 new clients in just the last two weeks.
-The challenge of reaching out to many others so I can help navigate through their concerns and lead them back to a clear, positive new beginning remains important to me.
+It feels vital to me that very session must help my client unlock a new perspective, approach, and the courage to go forth.
+To be "better than a bot" I must resist pouring in advice and giving clients the space (through reflective inquiry) to figure out their own tactics and build upon those together.

 What values are most important to you in your work and personal life?